VEckardt/IntegrityTriggerDoc/README.md

 ## Purpose
 The Trigger Doc utility generates an Excel Sheet with a Trigger Overview.
 It lists all Trigger names, ordered by Type affected.
 Additionally, it shows flags identifying the trigger type, if its pre- or post, if it has a script etc.

+Why Excel?
+Initially I thought a html output would be sufficient, but an Excel file is more handy and can be used to track immediately the discussion results to make changes to the trigger configuration.
+If you need an html file, just save-as html :)

 ![TriggerDoc](doc/TriggerDoc.PNG)

 ## Use Cases